StandardMikeBenza/elixir-lang.github.com/getting-started/try-catch-and-rescue.markdown

 ## Exits

 All Elixir code runs inside processes that communicate with each other.
-When a process dies of "natural causes" (e.g., unhandled exceptions), it sends an `exit` signal.
+When a process dies of "unnatural causes" (e.g., unhandled exceptions), it sends an `exit` signal.
 A process can also die by explicitly sending an `exit` signal:

 ```elixir
 iex> spawn_link(fn -> exit(1) end)